webplatform/docs/concepts/programming/javascript/objects/index.md

 You can also use object literals to create arrays and regular expressions.
 See [[/js/guides/JavaScript/Values#Array_literal|array]] and [[/js/guides/JavaScript/Values#RegExp_literal|regular expression]] literals.

-In JavaScript 1.1 and earlier, you could not use object initializers.
+In JavaScript 1.1 and earlier, you could not use object literals.
 You could create objects only using their constructor functions or using a function supplied by some other object for that purpose.
 See [http://docs.webplatform.org/wiki#Using_a_constructor_function Using a constructor function].

 ===Using a constructor function===